 I also urge you to look inside your situation to see if you’re actually the one making the roadblocks that are ultimately keeping you from your goal.
 Maybe you’re pushing yourself back on your timeline over and over again just to procrastinate even really getting started or maybe you’re just not applying for jobs out of fear that you’ll let someone down if you actually got it.

 Because of my resignation, I’m going to have more time to focus all my brain space on this project.
-I’m going to be able to focus on helping Qualified Team Solutions launch and building more content for the Teacher Career Coach.
+I’m going to be able to focus on building more content for the Teacher Career Coach.
 And because of this opportunity, I’m so grateful.
 I’m really excited, and I’m secretly terrified, but I am so, so grateful.

 Why Don’t I Mention the Companies People Work for?